jsonMartin/readwise-mirror/README.md

 A lot of the value of Readwise highlights lies in the notes associated with them.
 E.g. if you are building a Zettelkasten and want to work with literature notes, you typically only want highlights with notes in your Zettelkasten -- and not every highlight.

 The option "Only sync highlights with notes" will do exactly that: it will only sync highlights with notes.
 If an item in your library has only highlights without notes, it will not be synced.

-### Author Name Settings

-These settings control how author names are processed.
-If enabled, titles (Dr., Prof., PhD, Mr., Mrs., Ms., Miss, Sir, Lady) will be stripped from author names.
-This is useful for cases where you don't want to change the author names in Readwise (e.g. to avoid duplicate highlights).

-For example, given the author string: "Dr. John Doe, and JANE SMITH, Prof. Bob Johnson"

-The different settings will produce:

-- **Default**: "Dr. John Doe, JANE SMITH, Prof. Bob Johnson"
-- **Normalize case**: "Dr. John Doe, Jane Smith, Prof. Bob Johnson"
-- **Strip titles**: "John Doe, JANE SMITH, Bob Johnson"
-- **Both enabled**: "John Doe, Jane Smith, Bob Johnson"

-The plugin will split the authors returned by Readwise into an array which can be used in Frontmatter and other templates.

 ## Templates